ARM-software/astc-encoder/README.md

 the latest stable release tag for production development.

 The `4.x` branch is a stable branch for the older 4.x release series.
-It is no longer under active development, but is a supported branch that continues to get backported bug fixes.
+It is no longer under active development, but is a supported branch that continues to get back-ported bug fixes.

 The `1.x`, `2.x`, and `3.x` branches are stable branches for older releases.
 They are no longer under active development or getting bug fixes.